tzaeschke/TinSpin/README.md

 2023-07:

-* Added support for multimap tests
+* Added support for multimap tests.
+Note: this allows testing of multimap, however, the generated test data does currently *not* contain duplicates.

 2018-12: